-As you consider issues of privacy, it’s important to remember that there are two stories that are part of your adoption.
+As you consider issues of privacy, it’s important to remember that two stories are part of your adoption.
 One is yours to share.
 One is your birth mom’s or birth parents’ and the child involved.
-As adoptive parents, we want to find a balance of sharing our story, in order to let people know about it while respecting our birth families’ stories at the same time.
+As adoptive parents, we want to find a balance of sharing our story, to let people know about it while respecting our birth families’ stories at the same time.

-3. Remember that birth families may look at your profile online.
+3. Remember that birth family may look at your profile online.

 It shouldn’t come as any surprise that birth families are looking at your pictures and stories on social media.
 As they search for a family, they want to make sure you’re an honest person and that you don’t have something to hide.
 Birth families want to know more about you and they want to make sure that you’re not just putting on an act.
 This reassures them that you are going to be a great mom or dad for their baby.